void-linux/void-packages/CONTRIBUTING.md

 Once the reviewers have merged the pull request, our [build server](http://build.voidlinux.org) is automatically triggered and builds all packages in the pull request for all supported platforms.
 Upon completion, the packages are available to all Void Linux users.

+## Testing Pull Requests

+While it is the responsibility of the PR creator to test changes before sending it, one person can't test all configuration options, usecases, hardware, etc.
+Testing new package submissions and updates is always helpful, and is a great way to get started with contributing.
+First, [clone the repository](https://github.com/void-linux/void-packages#quick-start) if you haven't done so already.
+Then check out the pull request, either with `github-cli`:

+    $ gh pr checkout <number>

+Or with `git`:

+If your local void-packages repository is cloned from your fork, you may need to add the main repository as a remote first:

+    $ git remote add upstream https://github.com/void-linux/void-packages.git

+Then fetch and check out the PR (replacing `<remote>` with either `origin` or `upstream`):

+    $ git fetch <remote> pull/<number>/head:<branch-name>
+    $ git checkout <branch-name>

+Then [build and install](https://github.com/void-linux/void-packages#building-packages) the package and test its functionality.